 Who can get a COVID-19 vaccine

-Anyone aged 16 years-old or older, and some children aged 12 years-old to 15 years-old, can get a 3rd dose as a booster.
+Anyone aged 16 years-old or older, and some children aged 12 years-old to 15 years-old, can also get a booster dose.

-Anyone aged 5 years-old or older who had a severely weakened immune system when they had their first 2 doses, will be offered a 3rd dose, and a 4th dose as a booster.
+Anyone aged 5 years-old or older who had a severely weakened immune system when they had their first 1st or 2nd dose will be offered an additional primary dose (3rd dose) before any booster doses.

 The NHS will let you know when it's your turn to come forward for your booster.
 It's important you come forward as soon as possible when it's your turn.
-For maximum protection, your COVID-19 vaccination booster must be at least 3 months after your previous dose.
+For information on how you will be contacted for your vaccinations, go to NHS: How you will be contacted for your coronavirus (COVID-19) vaccination.

-At your appointment, the NHS vaccination team will ask about any allergies or health conditions you may have.
-They will then offer the booster vaccine that's most suitable for you.
+Before you are given a vaccination, the NHS vaccination team will ask about any allergies or health conditions you may have.
+They will then offer the vaccine that's most suitable for you.

-All COVID-19 vaccines used as NHS boosters are highly effective, safe and give a strong immune response.
-The Pfizer and Moderna boosters both meet strict standards for effectiveness, safety and quality set by the UK Medicines and Healthcare Products Regulatory Agency (MHRA).
+All COVID-19 vaccines used by the NHS are highly effective, safe and give a strong immune response, meeting strict standards for effectiveness, safety and quality set by the UK Medicines and Healthcare Products Regulatory Agency (MHRA).

 Be alert for scam messages offering you the option to pay for a vaccination – a genuine message from the NHS will never ask for bank account or financial details.